lorrainebaynosa/AmazonStoreFrontInterface/README.md

 Running this application will first display a prompt asking the user if he/she would like to SHOP or EXIT (i.e., end connection to local host) followed by display of all items available for sale.
 Include ids, names, and prices for sale (customer view of products table).
 The app then prompt users with two messages.
-   * The first should ask them the ID of the product they would like to buy.
+   * The first message should ask them the ID of the product they would like to buy.
    * The second message should ask how many units of the product they would like to buy.
 Once the customer has placed the order, your application should check if your store has enough of the product to meet the customer's request.
    * If not, the app should log a phrase like `Insufficient quantity!`, and then prevent the order from going through.